Discover the 6 Main Types of Sewer Systems

 What Is a Sewer System & 6 Main Types of Sewer Systems

 At its core, it’s just a network of underground pipes.
 Its job?
-Take wastewater (like what you flush or send down the drain) and move it somewhere safe to be treated.
+Take waste water (like what you flush or send down the drain) and move it somewhere safe to be treated.

 But here’s the twist: not all systems work the same way.
 Some are basic and local.
 Others are massive city-wide setups that have been in the ground since before your grandparents were born.